SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 ### 6.1.Automatic Speech Recognition

-In this survey, we assess the performance of various models via the **Word Error Rate (WER)** tested on the clean and other test set of LibriSpeech dataset~\cite{panayotov2015librispeech}, which is an essential benchmark for evaluating ASR systems.
+In this survey, we assess the performance of various models via the **Word Error Rate (WER)** tested on the clean and other test set of LibriSpeech dataset [^46]~\cite{panayotov2015librispeech}, which is an essential benchmark for evaluating ASR systems.

 Traditional models based on LSTM or GRU architectures have consistently demonstrated strong performance across various benchmark datasets.
-For instance, the LSTM-based model Deep Speech 2 achieved a Word Error Rate (WER) of approximately 3.51\% on the LibriSpeech \textit{clean} test set and 10.62\% on the \textit{other} test set~\cite{amodei2016deep}.
+For instance, the LSTM-based model Deep Speech 2 achieved a Word Error Rate (WER) of approximately 3.51\% on the LibriSpeech \textit{clean} test set and 10.62\% on the \textit{other} test set~\cite{amodei2016deep}[^22].
 The introduction of Large Language Models (LLMs) has significantly improved these results.
-Notably, the Conformer model reduced the WER to 1.9\% and 3.9\% on the \textit{clean} and \textit{other} test sets, respectively~\cite{gulati2020conformer}.
+Notably, the Conformer model reduced the WER to 1.9\% and 3.9\% on the \textit{clean} and \textit{other} test sets, respectively~\cite{gulati2020conformer}[^8].
 Similarly, the HuBERT Base model, trained solely with 960 hours of LibriSpeech audio, achieved WERs of 3.4\% and 8.1\%.
 Utilizing an extended dataset of 60,000 hours from Libri-light, the HuBERT X-Large model further reduced the WERs to 1.9\% on the \textit{clean} test set and 3.5\% on the \textit{other} test set.
 As of 2023, further advancements were seen with Whisper Large-V3, achieving a new low WER of 1.8\% on the \textit{clean} test set.
-Recent Speech LLM models like Qwen-audio~\cite{chu2023qwen} and SALMONN~\cite{tang2023salmonn} have also shown impressive results, approaching state-of-the-art performance, with WERs around 2\% on the \textit{clean} test set and below 5\% on the \textit{other} test set.
+Recent Speech LLM models like Qwen-audio [^17]~\cite{chu2023qwen} and [SALMONN](../../Models/SpokenDialogue/2023.10.20_SALMONN.md)[^16] have also shown impressive results, approaching state-of-the-art performance, with WERs around 2\% on the \textit{clean} test set and below 5\% on the \textit{other} test set.
-Currently, the most advanced ASR system on the LibriSpeech dataset is Seed-ASR, which achieves a WER of 1.6\% on the \textit{clean} test set and 2.8\% on the \textit{other} test set~\cite{bai2024seed}.
+Currently, the most advanced ASR system on the LibriSpeech dataset is Seed-ASR, which achieves a WER of 1.6\% on the \textit{clean} test set and 2.8\% on the \textit{other} test set~\cite{bai2024seed}[^18].

 ### 6.2.Speech Translation

 In the realm of natural language processing, translation tasks, encompassing both speech translation (ST) and machine translation (MT), are pivotal for enhancing global communication.
-Just like other NLP fields, these translation tasks have experienced significant progress due to the recent advancements in large language models (LLMs)~\cite{zhang2023prompting}.
+Just like other NLP fields, these translation tasks have experienced significant progress due to the recent advancements in large language models (LLMs) [^47]~\cite{zhang2023prompting}.
 In this survey, we employ the BLEU (Bilingual Evaluation Understudy) score to evaluate the translation performance of each model on the two-way translation between Chinese and English.
-For speech translation, we utilize the FLEURS test sets~\cite{conneau2023fleurs}, and for machine translation from Chinese to English, we use the FLORES test sets~\cite{goyal2022flores, costa2022no}.
+For speech translation, we utilize the FLEURS test sets [^48]~\cite{conneau2023fleurs}, and for machine translation from Chinese to English, we use the FLORES test sets~\cite{goyal2022flores, costa2022no} [^49] [^50].
-Additionally, the WMT'20 test sets~\cite{loic2020findings} are used for English-to-Chinese machine translation.
+Additionally, the WMT'20 test sets [^51]~\cite{loic2020findings} are used for English-to-Chinese machine translation.

 There are two primary objectives in the translation domain: enhancing translation quality and expanding language coverage.
-In machine translation, the NLLB model, which is fine-tuned on LLMs aiming to be a universal translation system, initially broadened its linguistic scope to include more than 200 languages~\cite{costa2022no}.
+In machine translation, the NLLB model, which is fine-tuned on LLMs aiming to be a universal translation system, initially broadened its linguistic scope to include more than 200 languages~\cite{costa2022no}[^50].
-Furthermore, BigTranslate, leveraging instruction tuning based on LLaMA, has expanded the translation applicability of LLMs to a broader array of languages, achieving results comparable to those of ChatGPT and Google Translate~\cite{yang2023bigtranslate}.
+Furthermore, BigTranslate, leveraging instruction tuning based on LLaMA, has expanded the translation applicability of LLMs to a broader array of languages, achieving results comparable to those of ChatGPT and Google Translate~\cite{yang2023bigtranslate}[^27].
 The advent of LLMs has also propelled advancements in speech translation.
-Using a Cascaded ASR + MT approach, Whisper has shown notable efficacy in speech translation by utilizing extensive web-scale data~\cite{radford2023robust}.
+Using a Cascaded ASR + MT approach, Whisper has shown notable efficacy in speech translation by utilizing extensive web-scale data~\cite{radford2023robust}[^23].
-Subsequently, AudioPaLM2~\cite{rubenstein2023audiopalm} enhanced speech translation quality by integrating text and speech-based models, thereby achieving impressive results as an end-to-end speech translation model.
+Subsequently, [AudioPaLM2](../../Models/SpeechLM/2023.06.22_AudioPaLM.md)[^14] enhanced speech translation quality by integrating text and speech-based models, thereby achieving impressive results as an end-to-end speech translation model.
-Previously achieving state-of-the-art in both ST and MT tasks on various public datasets, SeamlessM4T~\cite{barrault2023seamlessm4t}, a foundational multilingual and multitask model, is now surpassed by GenTranslate.
+Previously achieving state-of-the-art in both ST and MT tasks on various public datasets, SeamlessM4T~\cite{barrault2023seamlessm4t}[^29], a foundational multilingual and multitask model, is now surpassed by GenTranslate.
-This model utilizes the information stored in N-best candidates instead of relying solely on beam search decoding's top-1 selection, a common practice among other models~\cite{hu2024gentranslate}.
+This model utilizes the information stored in N-best candidates instead of relying solely on beam search decoding's top-1 selection, a common practice among other models~\cite{hu2024gentranslate}[^28].
 Please refer to ~\Cref{fig:st} for a detailed performance comparison of these models.

 ### 6.3.Multi-Tasking and Cross-Tasking Abilities

 Besides the above-mentioned two speech tasks, some Speech LLMs also demonstrate remarkable results on a wide range of speech tasks, showcasing their good multi-tasking and cross-tasking capabilities.
 Among these, Pengi is notable for its versatility, as it supports both open-ended tasks like Audio Captioning and Audio Question Answering (AQA), and close-ended tasks such as Sound Event and Scene Classification, without requiring any task-specific fine-tuning or extensions.
-Pengi's approach involves framing all audio tasks as text-generation tasks, leveraging a unified architecture that effectively blends audio and text inputs into text outputs, achieving state-of-the-art performance on several benchmarks, including audio question answering and sound event classification~\cite{deshmukh2023pengi}.
+Pengi's approach involves framing all audio tasks as text-generation tasks, leveraging a unified architecture that effectively blends audio and text inputs into text outputs, achieving state-of-the-art performance on several benchmarks, including audio question answering and sound event classification ([Pengi](../../Models/SpeechLM/2023.05.19_Pengi.md)[^15]).

 Following Pengi, SALMONN further broadens these capabilities by integrating both speech and general audio inputs, such as music, into a single multimodal model.
 This integration enables SALMONN to perform well in emergent tasks that were not explicitly trained for, such as Audio-based Storytelling and Speech Audio Co-reasoning, illustrating its comprehensive cross-modal understanding.
-Its novel architecture allows it to handle complex tasks across different modalities, showcasing the potential for multimodal AI systems that can "hear" and comprehend a wide range of auditory information~\cite{tang2023salmonn}.
+Its novel architecture allows it to handle complex tasks across different modalities, showcasing the potential for multimodal AI systems that can "hear" and comprehend a wide range of auditory information ([SALMONN](../../Models/SpokenDialogue/2023.10.20_SALMONN.md)[^16]).

 Lastly, Qwen-Audio significantly advances the field of audio interaction by scaling up audio-language pre-training across more than 30 tasks involving various audio types.
 This model excels in areas like Acoustic Scene Classification, Speech Emotion Recognition, and Automatic Audio Captioning.
-By employing a multi-task training framework that minimizes interference from the diversity of tasks and audio types, Qwen-Audio achieves groundbreaking results in these areas, indicating a significant enhancement in audio understanding capabilities~\cite{chu2023qwen}.
+By employing a multi-task training framework that minimizes interference from the diversity of tasks and audio types, Qwen-Audio achieves groundbreaking results in these areas, indicating a significant enhancement in audio understanding capabilities~\cite{chu2023qwen}[^17].

 ## 7.Challenges